 Student Health welcomes all students to come to our health center to utilize our many services.
 We recognize that LGBT students may have specific concerns or issues that they want treated in a sensitive, caring, and comfortable environment.

 Looking for a particular provider?
-Prefer a male or female provider?
 Visit our Meet Our Staff page for provider bios.
 All of our providers have experience with LGBT students and are open and eager to help with your health care needs.

 Don’t see what you are searching for or you have further questions?
 Drop us an e-mail to firstname.lastname@example.org.

-Our electronic medical record uses the university registrar information such as your legal name and gender as it appears on your admission records.
-However, if you have a preferred name you would like us to use, or if you want to change your preferred gender information to male, female, or transgender, let the provider or nurse know that takes care of you.
-We are happy to make those arrangements in the record.
-In the future, we hope to have the capacity for you to change your own information online, or when checking in at our self check in kiosks, without having to ask a staff member to do so.
+Name, gender identity, and pronouns Our electronic medical record uses the university registrar information such as your legal name and birth sex as it appears on your admission records.
+However, if you would like to share your name, gender identity, and pronouns, let the provider or nurse know that takes care of you.
+You also have the capacity to change your own information online in your profile in your myPIRATEchart.

-While our bathrooms located behind the pharmacy and upstairs are designated as male or female, we have several located throughout the clinic which are unisex.
-You can find 2 next to our lab (walk through the main lobby as if you were headed out the side door; the bathrooms will be on your left just past the lab) and 3 others in the clinic exam areas (easiest one to find is right by our scales in the clinic).
-Still need help finding one?
-Ask a SHS staff member.
+Single restroomsWe have several single restrooms throughout the clinic.
+You can find 2 next to our lab (walk through the main lobby as if you were headed out the side door; the restrooms will be on your left just past the lab) and 3 others in the clinic exam areas.
+Campus maintains a list of all single use restrooms in university buildings--click here to view the entire listing.